969rishi/nanochips/README.md

 ```

 # License
 Nanochips is released under the MIT License.
-See #LICENSE for details.
+See [https://github.com/969rishi/nanochips/blob/master/LICENSE](#LICENSE) for details.